saurav-prasad/Sociol-backend/README.md

 | :-------- | :------- | :------------------------- |
 | `auth-token` | `string` | **Required** |

-Returns an object containing success, data, message
+Returns an object containing success, data, message.

 - Get all the posts